telerik/reporting-docs/knowledge-base/custom-definition-storage-does-not-implement-interface-member.md

 ---
 title: CustomDefinitionStorage does not implement interface member IAssetsStorage.CreateFolderAsync(CreateFolderModel)
-description: The 'CustomDefinitionStorage' does not implement interface member 'IAssetsStorage.CreateFolderAsync(CreateFolderModel)' is thrown after upgrade to R2 2022
+description: The CustomDefinitionStorage does not implement interface member IAssetsStorage.CreateFolderAsync(CreateFolderModel) is thrown after upgrade to R2 2022
 type: troubleshooting
-page_title: 'CustomDefinitionStorage' does not implement interface member 'IAssetsStorage.CreateFolderAsync(CreateFolderModel)'
+page_title: CustomDefinitionStorage does not implement interface member IAssetsStorage.CreateFolderAsync(CreateFolderModel)
 slug: custom-definition-storage-does-not-implement-interface-member
 position:
 tags: webreportdesigner